On a quarterly or yearly basis, businesses come together to determine their objectives.

 If, for instance, you’ve developed a goal and set up a strategy but over the course of a few weeks you’re not seeing progress, you can easily make adjustments without losing valuable time.

 Further, exporting findings is also an advantageous feature of a customer experience solution.
 As you make progress with your goals, you also want to be able to share them with others on the team, whether employees or stakeholders.
 Using the Loop Platform, you can export panels into PDF, PNG and JPEG files to add to presentations, or export them as CSV files to analyze the raw data.
 It’s as easy as customizing your dashboard to the data you need and sharing it with your team.

 Looking to make the switch to a digital solution to measure the progress of your goals?
-Check out Loop CX, a unified solution to help you set actionable goals and measure each step in the customer’s unique journey.
+Check out Loop Feedback, a unified solution to help you set actionable goals and measure each step in the customer’s unique journey.